JeffersonLab/clara-docs/docs/clas/data-processing.md

 ```
 clara> set farm.scaling 3
 ```
-will tell Clara to request 4 PBS jobs with the following file processing assignments:
+will tell CLARA to request 4 PBS jobs with the following file processing assignments:
 ```
 Job-1:
   dvcs_35.hipo